Warmer temperatures are settling in. That means it’s a good time to start your spring cleaning regimen. Your garage is an excellent place to start.

 If you are relocating things you’re never going to use, you’re just wasting time and delaying the inevitable.
 As you begin your spring cleaning project, keep in mind that not everything has to stay – in fact, some of it shouldn’t.
 Resolve to recycle some of the items in your garage or donate items that still have some life.
 Others you have no need for can be thrown away.

 If you’ve ever stood in your garage helplessly looking for one certain item, it’s time to reorganize.
 Making your garage a functional space means opening up the space to use it optimally.
 Get things off the floor and they cease to be obstructions.
-Wall organizers are a great solution for hanging tools or sporting goods equipment and overhead storage is a viable option for those seldom–used items.
+Garage wall organizers are a great solution for hanging tools or sporting goods equipment and overhead storage is a viable option for those seldom–used items.
 Consider a new floor to make your garage more inviting.

 Spring cleaning can be hard work, but if you attack the project with a plan in place, there’s no reason you can’t create a clean, functional space you’ll enjoy every month of the year.